halostatue/dependabot-automerge/resolve-ref/README.md

 running repository.
 This would most often be used for manually triggered deploy actions to deploy test branches, commits, or pull requests.

+Ensure that `pull-request: read` and `contents: read` are present on your job that uses this action.

 ## Example Usage

 This example will prepare a repository for deploying automatically (on pull